![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 or http://127.0.0.1:8888/lab?token=9f7a9cd1477e8f8226d62bc026c85df23868a1d9860eb5d5

-User can access the server by opening the server URL from previous steps with the Chrome browser.
+You can access the server by opening the server URL from the previous steps with a Chrome browser.

-In the notebook, we will explain the usage of app and the commands needed to run live usecase
+In the notebook, the usage of app and the commands needed to run live usecase are explained.

-This allow the user to run “nlp-smartvision” application on CLI.
-These are to be executed using the UART/debug interface.
+This allows you to run the “nlp-smartvision” application on CLI.
+These are to be executed using the universal asynchronous receiver-transmitter (UART)/debug interface.

-Run the following command to launch the application for live audio input via USB microphone.
-The user needs to be silent for the first few seconds (2.5s apx.) for the application to dynamically decide the noise threshold value as per user’s input device and environment.
+Run the following command to launch the application for live audio input via a USB microphone.
+You need to be silent for the first few seconds (2.5s apx.) for the application to dynamically decide the noise threshold value as per your input device and environment.
 Once you see the following message “Noise Threshold is set.
 You can start speaking the keywords now..” you are ready to start pronouncing any of the ten keywords (Yes, No, Off, On, Up, Down, Left, Right, Stop, Go).

 Application Usage¶